ansys/pyadditive/doc/source/getting_started/index.rst

 no longer supported as outlined in this `Moving to require Python 3 <https://python3statement.org/>`_ statement.

 PyAdditive dependencies are automatically checked when packages are installed.
-These projects are required dependencies for PyAdditive:
+Included in these dependencies are the projects listed below:

 * `ansys-api-additive <https://github.com/ansys/ansys-api-additive>`_: Python package containing the auto-generated gRPC Python interface files for the Additive service
-* `pandoc <https://pandoc.org/installing.html>`_: Universal document converter for documentation generation
 * `NumPy <https://pypi.org/project/numpy/>`_: Fundamental package for scientific computing with Python, providing data array access for PyAdditive
 * `PyVista <https://pypi.org/project/pyvista/>`_: 3D visualization library for interactive 3D plotting of
   PyAdditive results.

-..
-   * `Pint <https://pypi.org/project/Pint/>`_: Python package to define, operate, and manipulate physical quantities, including conversions from and to different measurement units.
+* `Panel <https://panel.holoviz.org/>`_: Web app framework used for interactive visualization of PyAdditive results.

 Install the package
 -------------------